Child Museum (Cairo): Exterior

 The entrance to the museum is from Sharia Abo Bakr El Seddik, opposite the tram station at Haroun El Rashid.
 The entrance is marked by the spectacular Space Pyramidion structure of planet spheres circling a pyramid that celebrates the cultures of Egypt ancient and modern.
 The visit to the museum begins with a journey down the Nile valley through time and space, it provides a living experience of how the Nile has changed and formed the landscape of modern Egypt.
-The journey begins at the fountain symbolic of the source of the Nile in Nubia, the rocks are carved with the dinosaurs and basilosaurus that once lived and swam where modern Egypt is today.
-Their descendants, the Hippo and the Crocodile, greet the visitors, as the journey continues down the Nile path into the early period of the Niles settlement by man, when the river banks were still humid jungle and elephants still wandered beside the Nile.
-Next the path leads onto the beginning of the drying out of the Nile Valley, savannah formed on either bank, and Lion, giraffe and gazelles appear along the river bank.
-Continuing, the Nile path reaches the Pharaonic period, the surrounding landscape becomes desert, an oasis forms a small side garden with a desert encampment, while along the Nile, an Egyptian garden with 'T' Basins filled with Lotus and Papyrus celebrates the diverse species cultivated.
-The path leads on past the medieval Nile village to the modern landscape of Heliopolis where the new Museum building and the cinema is situated.
-Finally, on passing the Museum the path finally leads to the Delta landscape, with the Alexandria seaside resort, and a covered Roman theatre for outdoor performances.
+The journey begins at the fountain symbolic of the source of the Nile in Nubia, the rocks are carved with the dinosaurs and Basilosaurus that once lived and swam where modern Egypt is today.
+Their descendants, the Hippo and the Crocodile, greet the visitors, as the journey continues down the Nile path into the early period of the Nile's settlement by man, when the river banks were still humid jungle and elephants still wandered beside the Nile.
+Next the path leads onto the beginning of the drying out of the Nile Valley, when savannah formed on either bank, and lions, giraffes and gazelles appeared along the river bank.
+Continuing, the Nile path reaches the Pharaonic period, the surrounding landscape becomes desert, an oasis forms a small side garden with a desert encampment, while along the Nile, an Egyptian garden with 'T' basins filled with lotus and papyrus celebrates the diverse species cultivated.
+The path leads on past the medieval Nile village to the modern landscape of Heliopolis where the new museum building and the cinema are situated.
+Finally, on passing the museum the path finally leads to the Delta landscape, with the Alexandria seaside resort, and a covered Roman theatre for outdoor performances.
 The landscape path passes through a shady garden of mature trees, and both calms and stimulates the imagination of the visitor in anticipation for entering the new learning areas of the museum.
-The garden has a living displays, of birds, butterflies and fishes, and an outdoor excavation area.
+The garden has a living display of birds, butterflies and fishes, and an outdoor excavation area.
 A large cafeteria allows for the schools, family groups and visitors to refresh themselves and so stay for the whole day.
-Outdoor classroom spaces provide for creativity and musical activities, while the Cinema provides a 3D learning films, and conference facilities, as well as book shop and learning materials supplies for the schools.
+Outdoor classroom spaces provide for creativity and musical activities, while the cinema provides 3D learning films, and conference facilities, as well as book shop and learning materials supplies for the schools.